PDP-10/its/README.md

 The goals are:

 - To provide an automated build from start to end.
-No user invervention is necessary.
+No user intervention is necessary.

 - To check which programs have source code, and [which programs are missing source code](https://github.com/PDP-10/its/issues/61).

 - To ensure that we know how to build all programs.
-In many cases we can just invoke MIDAS, but some require the use of DDT.

 - To update programs with the latest bug fixes and enhancements.